-If you insist on feeding your pooch oranges, they are an excellent source of vitamin C, potassium, and fiber.
+If you insist on feeding your pooch oranges, they are an excellent vitamin C, potassium, and fiber source.
 However, orange peel is also rough on their digestive systems, so only offer them the flesh minus the pips.

 The papaya is a tropical fruit that is high in nutrients and antioxidants.
 It is another healthy fruit for your dog when given in moderation.
-Papaya contains vitamins A, C, E, and K, as well as folate, potassium, and calcium, which aid the heart and the immune system.
+Papaya contains vitamins A, C, E, and K and folate, potassium, and calcium, which aid the heart and the immune system.

 However, the seeds contain trace amounts of cyanide and can cause a blockage, so be careful here.

 Another thing of note is that the Papaya fruit contains high amounts of an enzyme known as papain.
 This enzyme works great as a digestion aid for breaking down protein, which may be of benefit to some dogs.

 Please be aware that unripe papaya may cause tummy upsets.